kubernetes-sigs/gateway-api/site-src/v1alpha2/guides/simple-gateway.md

 IP address which will be shown in the `Gateway.status` after it has been deployed.

-An `HTTPRoute` resource must specify the Gateways it is attached to using `ParentRefs`.
+An `HTTPRoute` resource must specify the Gateways it attaches to use `ParentRefs`.
 Referencing the `Gateway` will allow the `HTTPRoute` to receive traffic from the parent `Gateway`. `BackendRefs` define the backends that traffic will be sent to.
 More complex bi-directional matching and permissions